BloomTech-Labs/signlingo-fe/README.md

 # SignLingo

 You can find the deployed project at [thesignlingo.com](https://master.d2965nx2i7rdu0.amplifyapp.com/).
+Also... we use YARN instead of NPM for this projects package manager.
+Remember to use Yarn.

 ## Contributors